Selection of Concurrent Auditors for 2019-20

 The following basic criteria shall be satisfied by the Applicant/ Firm for submitting application for conduct of Concurrent Audit assignments: –

-i.
-The Applicant/ Firm shall be preferably a practicing partnership firm of Chartered Accountants (in case, if partnership firms are not available, currently practicing proprietary concerns may also be appointed on case to case basis at the discretion of the Bank).
+i) The Applicant/ Firm shall be preferably a practising partnership firm of Chartered Accountants (in case, if partnership firms are not available, currently practising proprietary concerns may also be appointed on case to case basis at the discretion of the Bank).

-xi.
-It shall be ensured that the Audit firm or any sister/ associate concern/ network firm is not empaneled as Statutory Auditors of the Bank.
+xi) It shall be ensured that the Audit firm or any sister/ associate concern/ network firm is not empanelled as Statutory Auditors of the Bank.

-xvi.
-Due diligence: The applications received by HO: Inspection Department/ Zonal Inspection Centers (ZICs), will be scrutinized and Due Diligence exercise of the Applicants/ Firms, will be undertaken.
+xvi) Due diligence: The applications received by CO: Audit & Inspection Department: Manipal Wing / Zonal Inspection Centres (ZICs), will be scrutinized and Due Diligence exercise of the Applicants/ Firms, will be undertaken.